CameraKit/camerakit-android/README.md

 <img alt='CameraKit Header' src='.repo/camerakit-android-header.png' height='125'/>

-##### Originally a fork of [Google's CameraView library](https://github.com/google/cameraview).

 CameraKit is an extraordinarily easy to use utility to work with the infamous Android Camera and Camera2 APIs.
-Built by [Dylan McIntyre](https://github.com/dwillmc).

 Try out all the unique features using the CameraKit Demo from the Google Play store!